hperrin/svelte-material-ui/button/README.md

 All standard UI events are forwarded.

-### GroupItem: A group item Svelte action.
+### GroupItem

+A group item Svelte action.
 Used for containing a button in a group.
 This can be useful for containing menus along with the button.

-### Label: A text label.
+### Label

+A text label.
 See the common label readme.

-### Icon: A graphic icon.
+### Icon

+A graphic icon.
 See the common icon readme.